 Traffic psychology studies the mind and behavior as it relates to driving.
 But this isn’t just about what people think when sitting in traffic on their way to work.
 Traffic psychology looks at the intricacies of driving and people's decisions in their cars.

 Given its focus on vehicular behavior and related human interactions, traffic psychology is understandably a newer branch of psychology.
 Its prominence in Europe since the 1960s can be attributed to several factors.
 Europe, with its dense urban centers and intricate road systems, faced unique traffic safety and congestion challenges earlier than many other regions.
 Additionally, European nations have historically been pioneers in automotive innovations, and as cars became more accessible to the masses, understanding the human behavior behind the wheel became crucial.
 While cars have been on the roads since the late 1800s, the surge in vehicular density and the consequent need for improved road safety measures during the mid-20th century likely led to the rise of traffic psychology as a specialized field in Europe.

 So what exactly are traffic psychologists studying if they’re not surveying what podcasts people enjoy on their commute?
 When you get into the central questions of traffic psychology, you can understand how important this field is:

 How feelings and motivations impact traffic accidents.

-What laws and systems of punishment can prevent traffic accidents.
+What laws and systems of punishment can prevent traffic accidents?

 Different governments at the national, state, and local levels set laws regarding traffic.
 Do these help or hurt a person’s motivation to speed or commit other dangerous acts?
 Do DUI checkpoints increase or decrease a person’s motivation to recruit a DD or call an Uber?
-Looking specifically at public policy can help government officials set the right laws and punishments for drivers who may tend to have a lead foot or distract themselves while driving.
+Looking specifically at public policy can help government officials set the right laws and punishments for drivers who may have a lead foot or distract themselves while driving.

 When do people experience road rage?